AdobeDocs/experience-manager-learn.en/help/forms/troubleshooting/steps-to-bootstrap-manually.md

 ---
 title: Steps to bootstrap manually
 description: Steps to bootstrap database manually if the database initialize is not working
 type: Troubleshooting
 role: Admin
 level: Intermediate
 version: 6.5
 topic: Administration
 index: y
+exl-id: a6f62d9e-0263-4843-8521-93e8c3c5be5b
 ---
 # Steps to bootstrap manually if the database initialize is not working